BindBC/bindbc-sdl/README.md

 ### Via the compiler's `-version` switch or DUB's `versions` directive
 Pass the `BindSDL_Static` version to the compiler and link with the appropriate libraries.
 Note that `BindSDL_Static` will also enable the static binding for any satellite libraries used.

 When using the compiler command line or a build system that doesn't support DUB, this is the only option.
 The `-version=BindSDL_Static` option should be passed to the compiler when building your program.
-All of the requried C libraries, as well as the `bindbc-sdl` and `bindbc-loader` static libraries, must also be passed to the compiler on the command line or via your build system's configuration.
+All of the required C libraries, as well as the `bindbc-sdl` and `bindbc-loader` static libraries, must also be passed to the compiler on the command line or via your build system's configuration.

 When using DUB, its `versions` directive is an option.
 For example, when using the static bindings for SDL and SDL_image: